You are here

 A senior medical officer at the Therapeutic Goods Administration (TGA) acting as a Delegate of the Secretary of the Department of Health made the changes.
 In keeping with the legal requirements it is not a decision of the Minister or of Government.

-The requirement for a prescription to access nicotine e-cigarettes aims to prevent adolescents and young adults from taking-up nicotine e-cigarettes while allowing current smokers to access these products for smoking cessation on their doctor’s advice.
+The requirement for a prescription to access nicotine e-cigarettes aims to prevent adolescents and young adults from taking-up nicotine e-cigarettes while allowing current smokers to access these products for smoking cessation on their health practitioner's advice.

 For more information about the factors informing the changes, please refer to the public notice of the final decision.